 Friday morning begins with a breakfast at the Department of Chemistry.
 Throughout the day you will have scheduled meetings with faculty members in Chemistry as well as in other Departments to discuss research opportunities in their groups.
 You will also have some down time to explore the Department and to meet informally with current graduate students and postdocs.
 Lunch is provided for you and your graduate student host.
-At the end of the day, there is a happy hour in the Department Lounge where you can socialize with current members of the Department.
-Happy hour is followed by dinner with the Faculty at the home of one of the Faculty members, and after dinner your graduate student host will pick you up to take you out on the town.
+At the end of the day, there is a cocktail party at a faculty member’s home and dinner at a nearby restaurant, and after dinner your graduate student host will pick you up to take you out on the town.

 The Department provides several optional activities on Saturday, but you are also encouraged to take the time to explore the city on your own.
-The admissions office provides a tour of the beautiful Columbia Morningside Campus.
+Current students will lead a tour of the beautiful Columbia Morningside Campus.
 After the tour, you will have the chance to visit several student apartments in order to get a feel for living accommodations.
 In the afternoon, you are invited to attend a Broadway play.